mGunawardhana/POS-System-mvc-architecture/README.md

 ![Screenshot (762)](https://user-images.githubusercontent.com/100486080/164539520-1d1070e8-1e22-49fb-83cd-e29a773e0db6.png)

-<br><h3> 🤟Another Options in POS  -----------------------------------------------------</h3><br>
+<br><h3> 🤟Another Options in Athena Fruit Markset System -----------------------------------------------------</h3><br>

-  you can see your stocks using bar chart.<br>
+**Used Languages - Java , CSS , SQL** <br>

+ * Used technology - JDBC <br>
-  user friendly UI design.<br>
+ * User friendly UI design.<br>
-  Special Graphic content available.<br>
+ * Special Graphic content available.<br>
+ * Validation available in every detail catching form - using Reg x

-  If you hava any bugs or issues , If you want to explain my code pleace contact me on :point_right: whats app - * 071 9043372  :hugs:
+If you hava any bugs or issues , If you want to explain my code or if you need help to develop your projects pleace contact me on :point_right: <br> whats app -* 071 9043372  :hugs:

+<h3> Result in this Project - A+ <h3/><br>

-  😋If you think my code is good pleace drop a star.😋
+                                       😋 If you think my code is good pleace drop a star. 😋

-                                                                       *special noted - All my services are provided free of charge.